olaven/exam-pg6101/README.md

 They may also search for other users, and make friends with them.
 If they are friends, they may see each others timelines.

+I have done every task in the assignment

 ### Test information
 Some users are added by default:
 * username: "admin@mail.com", password, "admin" (is administrator)